 You think of Game of Thrones, or, any of those guys.
 So it’s part of a series.
 Then we have an edition number and then we have the author.
 So the author is my name.
 Any other contributors you want to mention and then the description.
 This description is what shows up in Amazon on the listing.
 Then we have publishing rights.
-And so, I own the copyright.
-And then we have different keyword phrases that we can rank for, or that the book shows under.
-And then we have age in grade range.
-So I don’t have anything selected there.
+I own the copyright.
+We have different keyword phrases that we can rank for, or that the book shows under.
+And then we have age in the grade range.
+I don’t have anything selected there.

-So I’m going to show you this real quick.
-So these are the four books that I have up there.
+I’m going to show you this real quick.
+These are the four books that I have up there.
 Now we’re in Create.
 So let’s go look at Create real quick.
 To learn how to monetize your skills, talents, and experience online.
 Now, look in here, if we go into the ebook details, we have, “Learned how to monetize your skills, talents, and experience online.”
 So it’s just some copy.
 You need to write here.
 And then publishing rights.
 I own the copyright.
 Categories, we can pick two categories, and then we have the grade range and then preorder.
 So obviously it’s already released.
 So there’s nothing to preorder here.
 Now, if we go to the Kindle ebook content, this is the harder part.
 Not the harder part, but the part that Kindle Creates software makes easy.
 So basically we have our ebook manuscript here, so we upload it.

-Now this, notice this PDF file format.
+Now, notice this PDF file format.
 This PDF file format is what Amazon Create, the Kindle software, outputs.
 It’s a project file, Kindle project file.
 So when you upload it, then it’s the PDF.
 It’s a PDF, but it’s a format that Kindle recognizes.
 So you upload it and everything appears the exact way that it should be appearing for your folks.
 Now, then we have uploaded a cover.
 You already have.
 So I already created the cover and you can also use a cover creator if you want to make it a little bit easier.
 With an ebook, it’s just the front cover.
 Because that’s all, it’s a digital file so that’s all anybody sees.
 When it’s a physical book, it’s front and back.
 So you actually, it’s front and back with the spine down the middle.

-So you just design a wider graphic.
+You just design a wider graphic.
 And that graphic wraps around the book when it comes out of the printer.
 Then we have our online previewer.
 So you can grab this preview we’re here.
 You have to preview it and sign off on it.
 Graphically, like in the browser, before you can get approved.
 And then once you get approved… Well, once it’s approved graphically, you can actually… It goes through approval, which takes a day or two, and then it’s for sale on the website.

 I bought a 10 pack years ago and I still have that 10 pack.
 I don’t, I don’t quite know how to get back to the ISB numbers, but books in print.
 Yeah.
 I’m not real sure, it’s somewhere here.
 Because Bowker controls the ISBNs.
 So years ago when I bought my first, it was like $135 for one ISBN, or it was like $195 for a pack of 10 ISBNs.
 And I was like, “Well I hope to be writing more books.
 So I should probably just grab this 10 pack while it’s here.”

-So when you’re setting up your Kindle book, we have all territories, worldwide, is where our book gets purchased or gets sold.
+When you’re setting up your Kindle book, we have all territories, worldwide, is where our book gets purchased or gets sold.
 Now this particular book, I have a 35% royalty plan.
 So if you mouseover.
 Let’s see.
 So select a royalty plan and set your Kindle ebook list prices below.

-So you have a 35% plan and a 70% plan.
+You have a 35% plan and a 70% plan.
 Now the 35% plan lets you price your eBooks between 99 cents and $200.
 Whereas the 70% plan has to be priced between two 99 and nine 99.
 So, you have your different rates and then you have your royalty at 14.95.
 My royalty on this ebook is $5 and 23 cents.
-So it's quite a bit better than the 25 cents that I would have been paid as a publisher, this book is also available for Kindle book lending.
-So if somebody has the book, they can lend it to somebody else.
+It’s quite a bit better than the 25 cents that I would have been paid as a publisher, this book is also available for Kindle book lending.
+If somebody has the book, they can lend it to somebody else.
 And then it’s also in KDP select.
 So KDP select means that other people if you are part of Amazon subscription, Amazon’s $10 a month unlimited subscription then you can check out this book too.
 Because at the end of the day, it’s not about making money from the book.

 It’s about attracting buyers, attracting readers, attracting people who want marketing into our field, into our sphere of influence.
-And then they can start seeing videos and re-targeted ads and all that other stuff and moving them through a buying process.
-So I think that about covers today for the Kindle digital publishing and setting everything up.
+They can start seeing videos and re-targeted ads and all that other stuff and moving them through a buying process.
+I think that about covers today for the Kindle digital publishing and setting everything up.
 The hard part of this is writing the book.
 Once you write the book, then the rest of it can be accomplished in an afternoon, but it is the process for Amazon self-publishing.